Audra McDonald: 2000–2010: Broadway stardom and acclaim

 McDonald is known for defying racial typecasting in her various Tony Award-winning and -nominated roles.
 Her performances as Carrie Pipperidge in Nicholas Hytner's 1994 revival of Carousel, Lizzie Curry in Lonny Price's 2007 revival of 110 in the Shade, and Rose in George C. Wolfe's revival of Gypsy have made her the first Black woman to portray those traditionally white roles in a major Broadway production.
-Of her groundbreaking work in encouraging diversity in musical theatre casting, she said in an interview for The New York Times, "I refuse to be stereotyped.
+Of her groundbreaking work in encouraging diversity in musical theater casting, she said in an interview for The New York Times, "I refuse to be stereotyped.
 If I think I am right for a role I will go for it in whatever way I can.
 I refuse to say no to myself.
 I can't control what a producer will do or say but I can at least put myself out there."
 In a Talk of the Nation interview on NPR, Asian-American actor Thom Sesma said McDonald's performance in Carousel "transcended any kind of type at all", proving her to be "more actress than African-American."

 McDonald has also performed in opera.
 In 2006 she made her opera debut at the Houston Grand Opera performing Francis Poulenc's La voix humaine and the world premiere of Michael John LaChiusa's one-woman opera Send (who are you?
 I love you).
 She had previously performed in the world premiere of John Adams' I Was Looking at the Ceiling and Then I Saw the Sky which was given in concert, and can be heard on the 1997 recording of the opera.
 In 2007 she performed the role of Jenny Smith in Kurt Weill's Rise and Fall of the City of Mahagonny at the Los Angeles Opera.
 Her performance was recorded and won the Grammy Award for Best Opera Recording in 2009.
 In 2008, McDonald starred as Ruth Younger in the critically acclaimed television film A Raisin in the Sun, and was nominated at the 60th Primetime Emmy Awards for Outstanding Supporting Actress in a Miniseries or Movie, and at the NAACP Image Award for Outstanding Actress in a Television Movie.